adamjr36/go-auth/README.md

 # Auth Package

 A secure JWT-based authentication and authorization package for Go applications.
+This package is a wrapper around jwt and bcrypt for standard authentication boilerplate for a typical backend API.
+The authenticator interface can easily be used to verify jwt in middleware, as well as handle the heavy lifting in signup, signin, ... authentication routes (provided with a store interface by the user.)

 Note: Tests and Documentation mostly written with AI.
 Well tested with these tests and others, as well as in a larger API application.